-What are the disadvantages of a PCP?
+What are the disadvantages of a Personal Contract Purchase?

-It’s not great if you want or need to change your car early (see below), as your monthly repayments are not enough to cover the car’s early rate of depreciation – especially for new cars – as well as all the interest on the loan.
+A PCP is not great if you want or need to change your car early (see below), as your monthly repayments are not enough to cover the car’s early rate of depreciation – especially for new cars – as well as all the interest on the loan.

 If you want to claim the Guaranteed Future Value and return the car, you must have complied with the mileage allowance.
 The car must also have been fully serviced – on time, every time – by a franchised dealership (not an independent garage).
 Finally, you must return the car in good condition, as any damage beyond normal wear and tear will be charged to you and it will not be at mates’ rates!

 Because the car belongs to the finance company, you can’t change the registration details (for example, transfer the car from your name into your spouse’s name) and the person borrowing the money must be the registered keeper and main driver.

 The car must be kept fully comprehensively insured at all times, with the finance disclosed to the insurer, and the insurance must also in your name as the registered keeper, so you can’t have the car registered in someone else’s name or at a different address.

 You can’t sell the car to repay your debt

 A personal contract purchase is a form of secured finance, meaning the money borrowed is secured against the vehicle, which belongs to the finance company at all times until the final balloon is paid out (unlike a personal loan, which is unsecured).

 If you want to sell the car yourself, rather than part-exchanging it or giving it back to the finance company, it can be tricky because it’s not actually your car to sell.
 Some finance companies will have specific requirements about how you go about selling their vehicle and settling your debt, while others will simply refuse to allow it at all.